OCHA-DAP/hdx-python-utilities/README.md

     # Get mapping of columns positions of headers
     Download.get_column_positions(['a', 'b', 'c'])
     # == {'a': 0, 'b': 1, 'c': 2}

+For more detail and additional functions, check the API docs mentioned earlier in the [usage section](#usage).

 ### Loading and Saving JSON and YAML